apache/cordova-docs/www/docs/en/latest/package_ref/index.md

 # package.json API

 Alongside `config.xml`, every Cordova project created with the CLI also has a standard npm [`package.json`](https://docs.npmjs.com/cli/configuring-npm/package-json) file.
-Cordova's tooling reads from and writes to a handful of fields in this file automatically, in addition to `config.xml`, to keep track of your project's platforms, plugins, and metadata.
+Cordova reads and writes fields inside `package.json` to keep track of your project's platforms and plugins.

 This page lists the Cordova-specific fields you may find in your `package.json`, and explains when and how the CLI updates each one, so that you know what's safe to edit by hand and what's managed for you.